-From the sage-brush steppe to the Delaware River, the Service has five areas of focus across the country for significant projects funded under the Bipartisan Infrastructure Law (BIL).
+From the sage-brush steppe to the Delaware River, the Service has multiple areas of focus across the country for significant projects funded under the Bipartisan Infrastructure Law.

-- Klamath Basin Restoration Program - Includes enhancing captive rearing of Endangered Species Act-listed sucker species at the Klamath Falls National Fish Hatchery, addressing water quality and water quantity issues throughout the basin, and supporting projects that will help improve conditions for waterfowl and salmon and other native fish species throughout the basin.
-The Service is working closely with Klamath Basin stakeholders on its BIL-related efforts.
+- Klamath Basin Restoration Program: Includes enhancing captive rearing of Endangered Species Act-listed sucker species at the Klamath Falls National Fish Hatchery, addressing water quality and water quantity issues throughout the basin, and supporting projects that will help improve conditions for waterfowl and salmon and other native fish species throughout the basin.
+The Service is working closely with Klamath Basin stakeholders on its Bipartisan Infrastructure Law-related efforts.

-- Delaware River Basin Restoration Program - BIL funding will provide competitive matching grants for habitat conservation to state and local governments, nonprofit organizations, institutions of higher education, and other eligible entities in the Delaware River Basin in partnership with the National Fish and Wildlife Foundation.
+- Delaware River Basin Restoration: Bipartisan Infrastructure Law funding will provide competitive matching grants for habitat conservation to state and local governments, nonprofit organizations, institutions of higher education, and other eligible entities in the Delaware River Basin in partnership with the National Fish and Wildlife Foundation.
 The Delaware River Watershed Conservation Collaborative includes more than 40 partner agencies and organizations.
 Since 2018, the fund has awarded $26.6 million to 123 projects, which generated $46 million in match, for a total conservation impact of $72.6 million.
 The program will set priorities for advancing green infrastructure in the Delaware River watershed to guide strategic investment of $26 million (over five years) in infrastructure funding that will be available in this region.

-- Lake Tahoe restoration - BIL funding will provide important capacity to control aquatic invasive species for the benefit of Lahontan cutthroat trout and other native species.
+- Lake Tahoe Restoration: Bipartisan Infrastructure Law funding will provide important capacity to control aquatic invasive species for the benefit of Lahontan cutthroat trout and other native species.
 The trout is a threatened species under the Endangered Species Act and is a recovery priority for the Service, Washoe Tribe, Pyramid Lake Paiute Tribe, and other federal and non-federal partners in the Lake Tahoe basin.